 But I just want to point out, if you are watching this in a future year that is not 2021, this is kind of a representation of what has happened this year so far.

-The field that was found near the 22nd, was found to be shattered on the 19th of March, just a little bit less than a month later.
-Once the barley is aviv it does not stay in the head that long.
+The field that was found near the 22nd, that was found to be shattered on the 19th of March, just a little bit less than a month later.
+Once barley is aviv it does not stay in the head that long.
 A month later and it is shattered and on the ground.
 This was the day before the equinox.
-But nowhere we have the Karaites boasting about finding shattered barley on the 5th of April.
+But now here we have the Karaites boasting about finding shattered barley on the 5th of April.
 Just unbelievable stuff.
 It is like saying:

 I am just like, are you kidding me!
 Alright, so in 2021 we had some extreme weather patterns that occurred in the land of Israel.
 We had approximately six weeks of sunny and unseasonably warm weather.
 December was just much warmer than usual.

 Okay.
 Some people need some prayer.
-We continue.
+We continue on.
 She continues with her rhetorical catechistical questions.
 Here she is headed straight for our study because she does not like Deuteronomy 16:9.
 She will tell you she likes it, she does not like what it says.
 She says: